-The most frequently asked questions we get and some insights into our experience as a Safe Harbour Advisor.Download PDF version
+Frequently asked questions and insights from our experience as Safe Harbour advisors

 What is Safe Harbour?

-Safe Harbour provides directors protection from personal liability for insolvent trading.
-Safe Harbour applies to Directors of companies that are developing a restructuring plan that is reasonably likely to provide a better outcome for the company than the immediate appointment of an administrator or liquidator.
+Safe Harbour provides directors protection from personal liability for trading whilst insolvent.
+Safe Harbour applies to directors of companies that are developing a restructuring plan that is reasonably likely to provide a better outcome for the company relative to the immediate appointment of an administrator or liquidator.

 Why was Safe Harbour introduced?

-The Safe Harbour reforms seek to address a concern that the risk of personal liability for insolvent trading was causing directors to appoint external administrators prematurely, rather than to attempt a stable restructure.
-The legislation seeks to strike a better balance between creditors’ interests and encouraging directors to manage challenging financial situations in a responsible fashion.
-The intention of the Safe Harbour reforms is to encourage proactive restructuring, to and avoid formal insolvency processes, which can be value destructive.
+The Safe Harbour reforms seek to address a concern that the risk of personal liability for insolvent trading was causing directors to appoint external administrators prematurely, rather than to attempt a restructure of a viable business.
+The legislation seeks to strike a better balance between creditors’ interests and encouraging directors to manage challenging financial situations in a responsible and commercial fashion.
+The intention of the Safe Harbour reforms is to encourage proactive restructuring and entrepreneurship, and avoid formal insolvency processes, which can be needlessly destroy value.

 What does a restructuring plan look like?

-A Director should create and (very importantly) document a plan that sets out a set of objectives that are comprehensive, milestone based, and time bound.
+The directors should formulate and (importantly) document a plan that sets out a set of objectives that are comprehensive, milestone based, and time bound.
 Examples of these objectives might include some or all of:

-- Selling a business unit or non-core asset;
+- Selling a business unit or non-core assets;

-- Asking for support from key creditors in the form of deferrals on amounts due or concessions on debts outstanding.
+- Working with key creditors towards compromises in the form of deferrals or compromises of debts.

 Can the restructuring plan vary over time?

-Yes, the plan can change over time as objectives are further explored.
-Often a plan will be updated several times as new information comes to hand, and options are known with more clarity.
+Yes, the restructuring plan can (and often, should) change over time as milestones are reached and objectives are further explored.
+Often a plan will pivot multiple times throughout a restructure as the situation evolves, new information comes to light, and options are known with more certainty.

-Once I have developed a plan what else should I be doing?
+Once I have developed a restructuring plan what else should I be doing?

 - Continually communicate with key stakeholders to ensure the business can continue to operate in a stable environment;